Akash-Kate/Kubernetes-install-setup-online/README.md

 below ----> [plugins."io.containerd.grpc.v1.cri".registry.mirrors]   this line , if you do vim the line number would be 171 but dont rely on line number just paste the 2 lines below this registry.mirros line thats it and dont forget to restart containerd otherwise the changes wont be reflected

+** calico.yaml **
+This file is important manifest file for kubernetes CNI which is Container Network Interface required for pod to pod communication
+To know more about this you can google and understand with examples.
+Without this file you cannot run your application as there will be no virtual IPS assigned to your pods.